MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 The Locations param specifies the workload, location, and security groups, distribution groups, or users that the DLP policy applies to.
 You can use this parameter with the following properties:

 - Workload: Workloads where DLP policy should apply to.
 Set the value to Applications.
 - Location: Specific locations where DLP policy should apply to.
-For Microsoft 365 Copilot, (Preview), use the value 470f2276-e011-4e9d-a6ec-20768be3a4b0.
+For Microsoft 365 Copilot location (Preview), use the value 470f2276-e011-4e9d-a6ec-20768be3a4b0.
 - Inclusions: Add security groups, distribution list or individuals to the scope of this DLP policy.

 For example: